finalburnneo/FBNeo/src/burner/libretro/README.md

 ### I have a black screen in neogeo games, why ?
 Most likely because you have an incomplete `neogeo` romset and you changed the bios in core options for some reason. `MVS Asia/Europe ver.
 6 (1 slot)` is the default bios and the only one that will cause a "white screen of death" if missing from your `neogeo` romset.
 If you select another neogeo bios while not having the corresponding file, you won't get the "white screen of death", instead you'll have a black screen with some sound playing.
 This issue will only happen if you didn't follow the instructions about romsets.

+### My favorite combo button is not available, why ?
+Retroarch doesn't allow cores to declare buttons and map them later, meaning the number of different "actions" available is limited by the number of buttons available on the retropad model.

+Removing that limitation was asked in https://github.com/libretro/RetroArch/issues/6718, then again in https://github.com/libretro/RetroArch/issues/11273, i won't add more macros as long as this limitation hasn't been removed.
+If you want more macros, go spam those issues, preferably the later.

+The currently available neogeo combos were decided in https://github.com/libretro/FBNeo/issues/51, i won't replace them, but i'll seriously consider removing all of them if i keep having users complaining about them every month.

+Note that there was also a request to add a retroarch macro mapper in https://github.com/libretro/RetroArch/issues/8209.

+### I can't enable hardcore mode in RetroAchievements, why ?
+This feature doesn't accept achievements made with a romhack, so you need to disable the `Allow patched romsets` core option.

+### Where is SYSTEM_DIRECTORY ?
+Open your `retroarch.cfg` file and look for `system_directory`, or check `Settings > Directory > System/BIOS`.

 ## External Links